paulloy/msp4-brazen-mma/TESTING.md

  so I've added confirmation emails to [views.py](checkout/views.py).
 Confirmation emails will now be sent from Heroku.
 I have been unable to resolve this bug at this time.
  - In flickity.js the variable flky is defined three times.
 I did this because when I added a carousel class to multiple carousels, only one carousel would work.
 Defining three carousel classes resolved this issue, however there is most likely a better fix.
+ - I realised late in development that I never added functionality that allows a user to update their password from the Profiles app.
+A users password can only be updated if they select the forgot password link on the login form.
+Not every user changes their password because they forgot it, so this makes for a frustrating user experience and will be an important issue to fix in the next update to this project.